 - Two whole wheat flour tortillas

-- 2 tablespoons of peanut butter, you can replace it with any nut butter as you want.
+- You can replace two tablespoons of peanut butter with any nut butter you want.

-Heat a skillet, over medium heat.
-Generously slather butter on each side of the wheat flour tortillas and drizzle it generously with Cinnamon powder.
+- Heat a skillet over medium heat.
+Slather butter on each side of the wheat flour tortillas and drizzle it with Cinnamon powder.

-As the skillet becomes warm spread, fry the flour tortillas.
+- As the skillet becomes warm, spread and fry the flour tortillas.

-Quesadillas as vibrantly varied as they can be can also be vegan!
+Quesadillas, as vibrantly varied as they can be, can also be vegan!
 Gone are the days when one had to settle down for a boring menu that cater to vegan requirements.
-Quesadillas with fresh veggies can be made so tasty, that one might not feel left out with the lack of meat.
+Quesadillas with fresh veggies can be so tasty that one might not feel left out by the lack of meat.

-- Half a cup chopped red and yellow bell pepper
+- Half a cup of chopped red and yellow bell pepper

 - Half a cup of chopped zucchini

 - Half a cup of mushrooms.
 You can use any you like